uw-loci/EBEAM_dashboard/subsystem/process_monitor/README.md

 - **ProcessMonitorSusbsystem Class**: The `ProcessMonitorSubsystem Class` is responsible for calling the parent tkinter frame.
 It instantiates a DP16ProcessMonitor object.
 If the DP16Monitor object fails to connect via the RS-485 port, i.e., if the connect method in the `DP16_process_monitor` class fails to execute, the logger throws a warning message mentioning the same.

-    The setup_gui method within this class is responsible for the initial setup of the GUI.
+    The `setup_gui` method within this class is responsible for the initial setup of the GUI.
 It instantiates and places the TemperatureBar objects          within the parent frame for readily displaying the real-time temperature status of the monitored units, when the class is instantiated.

-    The update_temperatures method within this class communicates with the driver file to retrieve the updated temperatures of all the units.
+    The `update_temperatures` method within this class communicates with the driver file to retrieve the updated temperatures of all the units.
 The retireved temperatures are stored in the form of a dictionary with the key corresponding to the unit numbers of the sensors and the value correcponding to their respective temperatures.
-The thermometer_maps dictionary, initialized within the constructor, is utilized to retrieve the name of the sensor corresponding to the particular unit numbers.
-The bar graph for that particular sensor is then updated to the new temperature value obtained from the driver.
+The `thermometer_maps` dictionary, initialized within the constructor, is utilized to retrieve the name of the sensor corresponding to the particular unit numbers.
+The bar graph for that particular sensor is then updated to the new temperature value retrieved from the driver file.